-1Local stakeholders were involved in developing the IEE through discussions on-site and public consultation.
-Their views were incorporated into the IEE, and the design of the project.
-The IEE will be made available at public locations in the town such as municipal office building, district administration office, and site office of ASU.
+&lt;sup>2 Local stakeholders were involved in developing the revised IEE through discussions on-site and public consultation during November 2020, February 2021 and March 2022.
+Their views were incorporated into the revised IEE, and the design of the project.
+The revised IEE will be made available at public locations in the town such as municipal office building, district administration office, and site office of ASU.
 It will be disclosed to a wider audience via the ADB and ASDM websites.